-Figure 62.
-Global Block Lock Instruction for SPI Mode (left) or QPI Mode (right)
+Figure 58.
+Global Block Lock Instruction for SPI

-8.2.58 Global Block/Sector Unlock (98h)
+8.2.29 Global Block/Sector Unlock (98h)

 All Block/Sector Lock bits can be set to 0 by the Global Block/Sector Unlock instruction.
 The command must be issued by driving /CS low, shifting the instruction code "98h" into the Data Input (DI) pin on the rising edge of CLK, and then driving /CS high.